 Studying the Bachelor of Food Science and Human Nutrition will give you a strong background in the principles underlying the sciences of food technology and human nutrition.
 This includes the basic sciences; the chemistry and biology of nutrients; and the attributes of foods, including food commodities and functional foods.

-You will study a series of core courses, which are combined with directed and elective courses based on your career interests.
+You will study a series of core courses in food science and nutrition, which are combined with directed and elective courses based on your career interests.
 Core courses include:

 Graduates of our Food Science and Human Nutrition degree are in high demand.
 The industry is rapidly growing as society becomes more savvy and the thirst for transparency and nutrition information grows.
 Technological advances and investment in scientific research also mean there is growing use of food, diet and function food components to treat and prevent illness and disease.

-When you study Food Science and Human Nutrition at UON, you will train in a test kitchen sponsored by Sara Lee Australia.
+When you study Food Science and Human Nutrition at The University of Newcastle, you will train in a test kitchen sponsored by Sara Lee Australia.
 This kitchen is part of the product development process where you can initiate and test product concepts, just like how it’s done in industry.